 Should I hire an attorney for my excessive or aggravated speeding charge?

 It is important to know that if you are charged with an aggravated speeding offense, you are potentially facing jail time and a very high fine.
-Although you are only charged with a speeding offense, a traffic lawyer that knows the Illinois speeding laws will be able to help protect your rights and keep your record clean.
+Although you are only charged with a speeding offense, a traffic lawyer who knows the Illinois speeding laws will be able to help protect your rights and keep your record clean.

 Aggravated speeding is an offense that can not only have an immediate impact on your ability to keep your driver's license but can also have a lasting impact on your driving record going forward.
-Finding the right representation for your excessive speeding charge will help you keep your license and keep your record clean.